 Buy a domain from another domain registrar

-If you want to buy a domain from a domain registrar other than GoDaddy, choose one that supports all DNS records needed by Office 365 services.
-For example, use one of the following registrars.
+If you want to buy a domain from a domain registrar other than GoDaddy, we recommend you use one below that supports automatic setup (Domain Connect).

 Transfer your domain to a different domain registrar